The Kaplan Group logo

 • Contingency rates of 10-25% are substantial—success means the business retains only 75-90% of collected amounts

-• Specialized for large viable commercial claims; may not accept small or consumer debts
+• listed for large viable commercial claims; may not accept small or consumer debts

-• Success rate claims (85%, 97%) are self-reported with no independent verification or third-party audit data provided
+• Success rate claims (85%, 97%) are self-reported with no comparable public verification context or third-party audit data provided

 • No information on average collection timelines or what percentage of claims result in zero recovery